Secular chaos in white-dwarf planetary systems: origins of metal pollution and short-period planetary companions: Secular Dynamics, Chaos, and Tidal Disruption

 where $a_{<} = \min(a_{j},a_{k})$, $a_{>} = \max(a_{j},a_{k})$, $\alpha = a_{<}/a_{>}$, and $L_{j} \simeq m_{j} (G M_{*} a_{j})^{1/2}$.
 The functions $b_{3/2}^{(1)}$ and $b_{3/2}^{(2)}$ are Laplace coefficients, given by

 For small eccentricities and mutual inclinations, the secular equations of motion are as follows \citep[e.g.,][]{MD1999,PL2018}:

 where $\omega_{\rm p} = \omega_{\rm p1} + \omega_{\rm p2}$.
 The linear eigenmodes and eigenvalues are obtained by diagonalizing the coefficient matrices in Eqs.\ (\ref{eq:secular_matrices}).
 Solving Eq.\ (\ref{eq:matrix_ecc}) yields three normal modes for the system's eccentricity oscillations.
-Two of these modes, labelled I and II, describe the secular oscillations of the planets.
-These modes have eigenvalues
+Two of these modes, labelled I and II, describe the secular oscillations of the planets: